 Vaccine costs vary based on the type of immunization required.
 In addition to the vaccine costs, the health district charges an administration fee of $20 per person for one vaccine and $8 for each additional vaccine.

-Payment by Visa, MasterCard, cash, debit card, money order, cashier's check, Anthem Networks, Culinary Insurance, Cigna, Health Plan of Nevada/Sierra Health and Life, Retiree's Health Trust, Teacher's Health Trust, Nevada Check-up, Medicaid, and Medicare Part B & D, and Medicare Railroad is accepted.
+Payment by Visa, MasterCard, cash, debit card, money order, cashier’s check, Aetna, Anthem Networks, Cigna, Culinary Insurance, Health Plan of Nevada/Sierra Health and Life, Retiree’s Health Trust, Teacher’s Health Trust, Tricare, Nevada Check-up, Medicaid, and Medicare Part B & D, and Medicare Railroad is accepted.
 Not all vaccines are covered by insurance.

 Note: The credit card holder’s name must match the name on the acceptable photo identification presented.
 Visit the Accepted Methods of Payment webpage for details on payments and our ID policy.

-The vaccination administration record is available in English or Spanish PDF and must be filled out prior to receiving any immunizations.
+NOTE: The vaccine administration record must be filled out prior to receiving any immunizations.

 The Centers for Disease Control and Prevention (CDC) offers a number of vaccine information sheets providing details of the vaccines required to be administered.
 Download vaccine information sheets on the VIS webpage.